ColDog/kubefuncs/charts/nsq/README.md

-# nsq
+# NSQ

-Installs NSQ onto the cluster.
+Installs [NSQ](nsq.io) onto the cluster.
 Provides a DaemonSet for nsq nodes as well as a service for NSQLookupD.

 ## Prerequisites